Mon – Sun: 24/7 Plumbing

 3. Washing Soda

 You must pour a cup of washing soda down your sink, followed by boiling hot water.
 Then, leave it for five minutes to unclog the blockage.
-If you still notice your sink draining slowly, repeat the process until the water flow returns normal.
+If you still notice your sink draining slowly, repeat the process until the water flow returns to normal.

 4. Vinegar And Baking Soda